VectoDE/VectoBeat/docs/analytics.md

 }
 ```

-`meta` only appears on failures, exposing the error class without leaking stack
-traces.
-All personally identifiable information is replaced with one-way hashes.
+`meta` only appears on failures, exposing the error class without leaking stack traces.
+Personally identifiable information is replaced with one-way hashes.

 ## Wiring
-The `ObservabilityEvents` cog automatically records completion/error events and
-pushes them into `CommandAnalyticsService`.
-As long as analytics are enabled,
-no additional setup is necessary.
+`CommandAnalyticsService` is started with the bot and receives events from the observability cog.
+No additional setup is necessary beyond the config block; the service automatically flushes when the batch size or flush interval is reached.